alan-cooney/rl-from-scratch/README.md

 ### Generalized Advantage Estimation (GAE)

-Implements the generalised advantage estimation from [High-Dimensional Continuous Control Using Generalized Advantage Estimation](https://arxiv.org/abs/1506.02438) by Schulman et al. To do this I have converted the VPG model into an actor-critic model with a separately
+Implements the generalized advantage estimation from [High-Dimensional Continuous Control Using Generalized Advantage Estimation](https://arxiv.org/abs/1506.02438) by Schulman et al. To do this I have converted the VPG model into an actor-critic model with a separately